 More in Common works to bring us closer together through its American Fabric project, which is designed to uncover the values and narratives that will provide information on where Americans currently are and what they need, remind us of our shared experiences and identities, and empower the exhausted majority.

 Search for Common Ground’s U.S. capability has garnered support from Rockefeller Brothers Fund, Tides Foundation, and the Department of Homeland Security, among others.
-It will leverage the organization’s to conduct rapid intervention experimentation; furthermore, by providing Americans with pathways to expressing their views without violence, will play a key role in the U.S. domestic peacekeeping infrastructure.
+It will leverage the organization’s international peacebuilding experience to conduct rapid intervention experimentation; furthermore, by providing Americans with pathways to expressing their views without violence, will play a key role in the U.S. domestic peacekeeping infrastructure.

 A cross-ideological collection of funders launched the New Pluralists, a funder collective bringing together philanthropies ranging from Hewlett to Fetzer to Einhorn as well 40 leading organizations in the field of pluralism, all to strengthen and provide resources to leaders working in depolarization, bridge-building, racial healing, civic skill-building, peace and conflict resolution, empathy-building, and more.